namepart/dokpod/LIVE_INSTALLATION_GUIDE.md

 ## 🎯 Success!
 Your Customized Dokpod is Live!

-আপনার custom billing system এবং monitoring সহ Dokpod এখন live server এ successfully install হয়েছে! 🚀
+Your customized Dokpod with billing system and monitoring is now successfully installed on the live server! 🚀

 **Features Active:**
 - ✅ Custom billing integration (WHMCS, Stripe, PayPal)